Normal operators in real and quaternionic Hilbert spaces: Introduction

+In the paper \cite{Vis}, the author obtains a spectral theorem, a functional calculus and a multiplicity theory for normal operators acting in quaternionic Hilbert spaces by refining the corresponding complex methods.
+The algebra of all operators and unitary representations of locally compact abeliang groups in quaternionic Hilbert space are also studied.

+The authors of the paper \cite{AlCoKi} obtain a spectral theorem in quaternionic Hilbert spaces using the notion called $S$-spectrum, which is a subset in the quaternionic algebra $\Hh$.
+A similar point of view is adopted by the authors of the monograph \cite{CoGaKi}.

+In the paper \cite{GhMoPe1}, new mathematical objects are introduced and studied.
+They are called intertwining quaternionic projection-valued measures, or shortly iqPVMs.

+The authors of the paper \cite{RaKu} deal with the position operator from quantum mechanics, in the quaternionic setting, which is normal, proving a version of the multiplication form of the spectral theorem.

-Concerning the quaternionic normal operators, following the author's ideas from \cite{Vas2} (see also \cite{Vas3}), we treat them in a more classical manner, as acting in Hilbert spaces with quaternionic bimodule structure, but where the inner products are real or complex valued, rather than quaternionic valued, as used by many previous authors.
-The main results in the quaternionic case are Theorem \ref{Qbdfc} for the bounded case, and Theorem \ref{Qubdfc} for the unbounded one.
-It should be specified that these results are more or less special cases and direct consequences of Theorem \ref{bdfc} and \ref{ubdfc}, respectively.
-Let us finally mention that, in the quaternionic case, we also have some uniqueness results concerning the corresponding spectral measures (see Propositions \ref{Quniqueness} and \ref{Qubd_uniqueness}).
+Unlike the authors mentioned above, we shall present a simplified approach, derived directly from the real case, and leading to a more natural formula of the associated spectral representations.
+Specifically, following the author's ideas from \cite{Vas2} (see also \cite{Vas3}), we treat them in a more classical manner, also acting in Hilbert spaces with quaternionic bimodule structure, but where the inner products are real or complex valued, rather than quaternionic valued, as used by most of the previous authors.
+In fact, the quaternionic algebra $\Hh$, and the space of square integrable $\Hh$-valued functions as well, may be endowed with a natural real scalar product.
+Moreover, the spectra and the associated measures of quaternionic normal operators may be defined in the complex plane, rather than in the quaternionic algebra $\Hh$.
+Examples in this sense are given in the last section of this work.

+The main results of this work in the quaternionic case are Theorem \ref{Qbdfc} for the bounded case, and Theorem \ref{Qubdfc} for the unbounded one.
+It should be stressed that these results are more or less special cases and direct consequences of Theorems \ref{bdfc0} and \ref{ubdfc}, respectively.
+We should mention that, in the quaternionic case, we also have some uniqueness statements concerning the corresponding spectral measures (see Propositions \ref{Quniqueness} and \ref{Qubd_uniqueness}), derived directly from the results proved in the real case.

+We end this work with two examples of quaternionic normal operators, defined by the multiplication with the independent quaternionic variable.

+Concerning the case of real normal operators, the starting point of our research was the paper by Oreshina, who made some useful remarks on a first version of this work.
+Thanks are also due to an anonymous reader, who suggested the author to mention other contributions, as for instance those due to Goodrich, Agrawal $\&$ Kulkarni, and Wong, whose approaches are different from those of this paper.

+We finally mention that, unlike in \cite{AgKu} or in other works, we have constantly use the complex conjugation as a topological involution, thinking that this is the most significant situation.
+It is clear that replacing the complex conjugation by a topological involution (see for instance \cite{AgKu} for a formal definition and a constant use as well) such arguments can be recaptured via some minor changes.